 Real-life experience that spans both business and life, has collectively provided the tools, knowledge, skills, patience and personality, to help with either one-off projects or ongoing delivery across multiple business functions.

 With any assignment, I always have a genuine desire to also help the business to be ready for exit at any time.
 So many things can happen.
 A plan is not just helpful, it is essential.
 Another ingredient to make that happen, is accountability.

 We’d seen an opportunity to create an online lifestyle magazine, social club, brain training and product/service hub for the active and growing 50+ demographic – and so a couple of us built it…and fortunately people came!

-– an agreed 20% stake from Sentinel/Seniors Finance (now part of Heartland Bank), at start-up (+ a later buy back);
+> negotiated a 20% stake with Sentinel/Seniors Finance (now part of Heartland Bank), a few months post start-up (then later bought back);

-– independently proposed purchases by 4 x local and international Media & PE companies at various times but it never quite worked out;
+> negotiated with 4 x local and international Media & PE companies keen to purchase GrownUps at various times but it never quite worked out;

 As NZ’s largest website specifically for the growing 50+ audience, GrownUps enjoyed up to 200,000 monthly visitors and had around 150,000 members interacting with the 10,000 mostly unique articles & content items, a broad array of features and the usual competitions and goodies, all of which aimed to make life better for any visitor or member of the site.

 Along with some of these wins, there is also the reality of business life.
 The really tough stuff.
 Like, really tough stuff.
 Staring into the abyss, at times.

-As well as providing practical reviews, action plans and implementation, I’m keen to ensure that mistakes I’ve made and learned from during our journey, are ideally not repeated by other businesses, so that owners can achieve success sooner.
+As well as providing practical help via reviews, audits, action plans, implementation etc., we’re keen to ensure that the mistakes we’ve made and learned from during the journey, are ideally not repeated by other businesses, so that owners can achieve success sooner.

-I tell it how I see it and seek to pinpoint pain points up front, before looking at a longer term plan to be business ready to grow, change, scale, partner, attract capital, enact a succession plan or sell outright.
+We tell it how we see it and seek to pinpoint pain points up front, before looking at a longer term plan to be business ready to grow, change, scale, partner, attract capital, enact a succession plan or sell outright.